JonatasAS/rocketnotes/README.md

 the application consists of user registration and inclusion of notes and links, then they are listed and stored in the database.

 ## Layout
-You may be viewing the project through Figma project - https://www.figma.com/file/hbBzycZDR4WGSVWyK5aOqV/RocketNotes?node-id=0%3A1 necessário um conta no figma.
+You may be viewing the project through Figma project - https://www.figma.com/file/hbBzycZDR4WGSVWyK5aOqV/RocketNotes?node-id=0%3A1

 # Technologies used
 - HTML / CSS / JS